ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

 .. image:: images/Navigation2_with_Ground_Consistency/segmented_points.png
    :alt: Segmented Ground and Non-Ground Points

-The results from ground segmentation are very interesting because it allows us to reason about the geometry of the terrain and make smarter decisions about what is an obstacle and what is traversable ground.
-Although it has been practiced to use ground segmentation to filter out ground points from the costmap, we could rather make use of the ground points to implement an evidence accumulation and height-based classification system.
-This allows it to create more accurate and stable costmaps in challenging environments.
+Ground segmentation results enable us to reason about terrain geometry and make smarter decisions about what constitutes obstacles versus traversable surfaces.
+While ground segmentation is traditionally used to filter out ground points from costmaps, we can instead use ground points to implement an evidence accumulation and height-based classification system.
+This approach creates more accurate and stable costmaps in challenging environments.

 Ground Consistency Layer
 ========================